sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-system</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Run-time component of boost system support library
+Short desc    : Run-time component of boost system support library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : Run-time component of Boost operating system support library, including
              : the diagnostics support that is part of the C++11 standard library.
 ```